FidaHussainLarik/ai-ml-journey/01_python-fundamentals/02_count-down-timer/README.md

+# First and the simplest project.
-# This is a tiny project I have created by following brocode's tutorial.
+I created this by following Bro Code's Python tutorial on YouTube.
+His countdown project triggered me to think beyond abstract concepts and apply them to the real world.

+That led me to build my own project —
-## This trigered me to thing beyond the abstract concepts and apply them to real wolrd.
-This lead to 'Natural Tranquilizer for the Nervous System (4-7-8 Breathing Simulator)' my own creation of idea and logic.
+**Natural Tranquilizer for the Nervous System (4-7-8 Breathing Simulator)** — my own idea and logic, built from scratch.

-###Both are simple but they highly inspired me to learn python like a passion to follow.
+Both projects are simple, but they inspired me to learn Python with passion rather than just following tutorials.